 Video Games Tax Relief is worth up to 20% of the core production costs of a game.
 The Video Games Development Company receive tax relief based on the lower of either (a) the EEA expenditure or (b) 80% of the core expenditure.
 Loss-making games can surrender the loss for a payable tax credit at a rate of 25%.
 The

 Video Games Tax Relief is claimed as part of the Company Tax Return (CT600) that is filed with HMRC.
-You need to produce a profit and loss account for each video game as it need to be reported to HMRC as a separate trade.
+You need to produce a profit and loss account for each video game as it needs to be reported to HMRC as a separate trade.
 The HMRC rules for Video Games Tax Relief (VGTR) sets out a consistent approach to calculating taxable profits of VGDCs which applies regardless of whether or not VGTR is claimed in respect of a video game.
 This approach is important when considering relief for losses.
 There are special provisions which restrict the ways in which losses arising from a video game development trade can be used and this will vary depending on whether or not the video game has been completed and the trade has ceased.

 Having a good understanding of the BFI Cultural Test guidance and HMRC Video Games Tax Relief manuals will ensure that you claim your full entitlement.
-It will also allow you to make more informed decision on what games to produce and what country the production costs originate from.
+It will also allow you to make a more informed decision on what games to produce and what country the production costs originate from.

 As the leading experts in tax relief for UK game developers, Myriad Associates are your best choice for supporting an application for Video Games Tax Relief.

 Myriad Associates can guide you through the BFI cultural test and ensure that your VGTR claim is fully maximised.
 We have developed a set of templates that

 We identify all eligible VGTR games